Why Axalta Coating Systems Ltd. (AXTA)’s Most Recent Report Reveals Some Hints About Its Future

 Sponsored

-AXTA currently public float of 227.88M and currently shorts hold a 1.16% ratio of that float.
-Today, the average trading volume of AXTA was 1.88M shares.
+The average price from analysts is $37.24, which is $4.39 above the current price.
+AXTA currently public float of 227.88M and currently shorts hold a 1.36% ratio of that float.
+Today, the average trading volume of AXTA was 1.86M shares.

 AXTA’s Market Performance

-AXTA stocks went up by 1.32% for the week, with a monthly jump of 2.79% and a quarterly performance of 9.96%, while its annual performance rate touched 11.11%.
-The volatility ratio for the week stands at 2.38% while the volatility levels for the past 30 days are set at 1.95% for Axalta Coating Systems Ltd..
-The simple moving average for the period of the last 20 days is 2.36% for AXTA stocks with a simple moving average of 6.53% for the last 200 days.
+AXTA stocks went down by -1.56% for the week, with a monthly jump of 1.54% and a quarterly performance of 6.71%, while its annual performance rate touched 8.44%.
+The volatility ratio for the week stands at 2.45% while the volatility levels for the past 30 days are set at 2.15% for Axalta Coating Systems Ltd..
+The simple moving average for the period of the last 20 days is 1.62% for AXTA stocks with a simple moving average of 5.63% for the last 200 days.

 Analysts’ Opinion of AXTA